 10. Control + Command + Q (Lock Screen)

-If you are habituated with Win + L shortcuts in Windows PC then this will help you with Mac.
-Press, “Control = Command + Q” shortcut keys to immediately lock the Mac without any prompt.
-You need to enter the password to unlock and login again.
+If you are familiar with Win + L shortcut in Windows PC, then this will help you with Mac.
+Press, “Control + Command + Q” shortcut keys to immediately lock the Mac without any prompt.
+You need to enter the password or use Touch ID to unlock and login again.
 In addition, you can use “Shift + Command + Q” keys to logout of your Mac with a prompt.

 Mac has hundreds of keyboard shortcuts and you can also setup custom keyboard shortcuts for apps.
 However, the above listed top 10 keyboard shortcuts for Mac are much useful for your daily work.
 Leave your shortcut in the comment section, if you have any other shortcut that you use frequently.

 Your email is safe with us.